 Registration for CLC 2018 will open in spring 2018.
 Information about conference fees and the conference dinner will be available prior to registration opening.

 A postgraduate workshop will take place prior to the start of the conference, from 2-5pm on Wednesday 5th September 2018.
-More details will follow shortly.
+Visit the webpage for more details.

 Kents Hill Park have a limited number of rooms reserved for the conference until Friday 27th July.
 The rates are £77 for bed and breakfast per night and £92 for dinner, bed and breakfast per night, for single occupancy.
 Please book direct via email@example.com or phone +44 (0)1908 358099 quoting reference 111975.